 - Take responsibility for your trash.
 If everyone focused on doing their individual part in prevention of liter, vast improvements would happen rapidly.

 - Going for a walk?
 Take a bag to collect litter along the way.
 It’s a simple and effective way to make an impact.

 Action 2: Planet Protector

 - All of Action 1

 - Educate others.
 Share with your friends and family the importance of maintaining their trash properly and using proper disposal methods.

 - Make sure your trash is secured.
 Whether you are going to the dump or having your trash collected, debris flies out of trucks and trash bins when processing.
-Do you part by not adding loose trash to bins and make sure your bags are tied securely.
+Do your part by not adding loose trash to bins and make sure your bags are tied securely.

 Action 3: Earth Angel

 - All of Action 1 & 2

 - Start a cleanup initiative in your community.
-By taking pride in the places we invidually call home, we show respect for our community – creating a happier healthier environment.
+By taking pride in the places we individually call home, we show respect for our community – creating a happier healthier environment.